mongodb/specifications/source/retryable-reads/retryable-reads.rst

 3a.
 Selecting the server for retry
 ''''''''''''''''''''''''''''''''''

-Server on wich the operation failed MUST be provided to the server selection mechanism as a de-prioritized server.
+Server on which the operation failed MUST be provided to the server selection mechanism as a de-prioritized server.
 If the driver cannot select a server for a retry attempt or the newly selected server does not support retryable reads, retrying is not possible and drivers MUST raise the previous retryable error.